Ensembl/ensembl/misc-scripts/unmapped_reason/README-production_db.txt

 The production database is kept on the ens-staging1 server and is called "ensembl_production".

-The master table for the external_db table is called "master_unmapped_reason" and should be copied as-is to any new Core or Core-like database.
+The master table for the unmapped_reason table is called "master_unmapped_reason" and should be copied to any new Core or Core-like database into the unmapped_reason table (as in: rename it).

 For new entries, please insert them into this master table (after notifying the current release coordinator).